A Study On Eco-Tourism And Tourism Destinations for Sustainable Growth Assignment Sample

 Aims

-The study aims to evaluate the importance of Eco-Tourism and Eco-Destination in the sustainable development.
-In addition to that, it is also going to aid in understanding the various emerging trends that are taking place in the current scenarios of the Eco-Tourism.
-Furthermore, how the behaviour of different participants or individuals are being influenced by the Eco-Tourism.
+The study aims to evaluate the importance of Eco-Tourism and Eco-Destination in sustainable development.
+In addition to that, it is also going to aid in understanding the various emerging trends that are taking place in the current scenarios of Eco-Tourism.
+Furthermore, how the behaviour of different participants or individuals is influenced by Eco-Tourism.

 Objectives

-- To evaluate the importance of Eco-Tourism and Eco-Destination in the sustainable development.
+• To evaluate the importance of Eco-Tourism and Eco-Destination in sustainable development.

-- To investigate whether the Eco-Tourism and Eco-Destination making an impact on the behaviour of various individuals.
+• To investigate whether Eco-Tourism and Eco-Destination make an impact on the behaviour of various individuals.

 1.3 Research Questions

-What are the important elements of Eco-Tourism and Eco-Destination that could contribute in the Environment sustainable development?
+• What are the important elements of Eco-Tourism and Eco-Destination that could contribute to sustainable development?

 1.4 Research Rationale

-Eco-Tourism and Eco-Destination are very strongly connected with the environmental sustainability and this research can aid in understanding as well as studying more comprehensively about these two terms.
-The environment is being affected by the pollution is already on a rise, with this research, people or different individuals can become more aware and environmental conscious.
+Eco-tourism and Eco-Destination are very strongly connected with environmental sustainability, and this research can aid in understanding as well as studying more comprehensively about these two terms.
+The environment is being affected by pollution is already on the rise.
+With this research, people or different individuals can become more aware and environmentally conscious.

 2. Literature Review

-2.1 Concept of Eco-Tourism and Its Various Destination
+2.1 Concept of Eco-Tourism and Its Various Destinations

-There are different parts of the world that are suffering from various environment challenges such as losses in biodiversity, degradation of ecosystem, change in climate that are required to be addressed for overcoming any kind of economic losses, the Eco-tourism is the greens solution for these problems and this is among the long-term activity and process that needs to be carried effectively.
-According to Gyeltshen (2019), Eco-Tourism refers to a tool that can help the Eco-Tourism to make a good and positive influence as well as an impact on the environment which is linked with the positive health of the human.
-The Eco-Tourism initially came into existence in the early 1980s and over the period of time, it evolved from “early nature tourism” to the necessity to involves local host communities as well as their culture.
-The eco-destination is the part of the eco-tourism since it involves taking the visitors to the places where the primary attractors are cultural heritage and flora, fauna.
+Different parts of the world are suffering from various environment challenges such as losses in biodiversity, degradation of ecosystem, climate change that are required to be addressed to overcome any kind of economic losses, the Eco-tourism is the greens solution for these problems and this is among the long-term activity and process that needs to be carried effectively.
+According to Gyeltshen (2019), Eco-Tourism refers to a tool that can help Eco-Tourism to make a good and positive influence as well as an impact on the environment, which is linked with the positive health of humans.
+Eco-tourism initially came into existence in the early 1980s, and over the period of time, it evolved from “early nature tourism” to the necessity to involve local host communities as well as their culture.
+The eco-destination is part of eco-tourism since it involves taking visitors to the places where the primary attractions are cultural heritage and flora, and fauna.

 2.2 Scope of Eco-Tourism

-The tourism organization that is based on the eco-tourism compete for utilizing the same resource in the available market.
-According to Fredman and Tyrväinen (2010), available resources in nature are still not fully realized and studied due to the availability of limited knowledge regarding unlocking the full potential of the natural resources for the betterment of Eco-Tourism.
-As Eco-tourism is a rising and a fresh concept, there is still a huge scope of implementing, for example India is among the various nations that has a huge scope in terms of Eco-Tourism as per Singh (2019).
-Eco-Tourism mainly concentrates on the environment conservation while also giving opportunity to make the tourism attractive for the travellers.
-Eco-Tourism also contributes in providing effective education related to removing any kinds of harmful environment activities and in addition to that, eco-tourism also generates as well as provides new employment opportunities to the local individuals.
+Tourism organisations that are based on eco-tourism compete for utilising the same resources in the available market.
+According to Fredman and Tyrväinen (2010), available resources in nature are still not fully realised and studied due to the availability of limited knowledge regarding unlocking the full potential of natural resources for the betterment of Eco-Tourism.
+As Eco-tourism is a rising and fresh concept, there is still a huge scope for implementation, for example, India is among the various nations that have a huge scope in terms of Eco-tourism as per Singh (2019).
+Eco-Tourism mainly concentrates on environmental conservation while also giving an opportunity to make tourism attractive for travellers.
+Eco-tourism also contributes to providing effective education related to removing any kinds of harmful environmental activities, and in addition to that, eco-tourism also generates as well as provides new employment opportunities to the local individuals.

 2.3 The Sustainability of Eco-Tourism

-2.4 Evaluation of What an Eco-Tourism can Influence the Behaviour of Participants in Tourism Market
+2.4 Evaluation of What an Eco-Tourism Can Influence the Behaviour of Participants in the Tourism Market

 Local communities benefit from ecotourism because it provides them with a more sustainable source of income.
 Conservation and sustainable use of resources, particularly biological variety, are the goals of this project, which aims to provide visitors with an ecological experience while also preserving the ecological environment.
 For ecotourism to be successful, it must be ecologically and ecologically healthy while also being economically viable.
 Ecotourism encourages the local community to participate in the preservation of the area's ecosystem and biodiversity, which in turn offers the local community with economic incentives.
 According to the statement of Kiper (2013), it encourages small and medium-sized businesses, conserves natural resources, engages tourists and the tourism sector in responsible action, supports biodiversity protection, emphasises local involvement, ownership and business prospects, especially for rural residents, and, above all else, incorporates learning opportunities.